Mechanics and Materials Unit (Eliot Fried)

 Further, we are designing a magnetic coupling device based on a new principle for the smooth transmission of rotary motion between homogeneously magnetized balls.
 Specifically, we are now constructing a propulsion system for autonomous underwater vehicles based on this coupling.
 In a miniaturized form, we will embed this propulsion system into microfluidic devices.

-Growth of columnar diamond films
+Growth and applications of nanocrystalline diamond films

 On the device side, we are focused on fabricating ultra-thin diamond windows on glass frames that can be used as highly sensitive microscopic pressure sensors in harsh environments.
 Recent advances in the technology of ultra-deep glass etching are applied to strongly downsize the diamond windows.
 The use of a glass substrate allows for the optical characterization of the pressure inducing fluid in the vicinity of the window.
-We aim to use diamond windows on glass substrates to create novel devices that can be used in fundamental research or in industry.
+We aim to use diamond windows on glass substrates to create novel devices that can be used in fundamental research or for applications.
 We use laser interferometry to measure the pressure induced deflections of these microscopic windows.

 Self-assembly of block copolymers in solution